 EponaMind’s goal is to place the horse at the center of focus.
 We seek to involve all members of the equine community by providing a communication platform based on education and technology.
 Our interdisciplinary approach will be of interest to veterinarians, farriers, trimmers, trainers, and owners.

-Vets & Farriers - only 15 spots available!
+Vets & Farriers

 - Event has been approved for CE credits (see details below)